Student Development Staff

 Favorite Quote: “My job is not to be easy on people.
 My job is to take these great people we have and to push them and make them even better.” – Steve Jobs, Co-Founder of Apple

-Louis Sanchez has been employed at Nyack College since 2009, when he was first hired as an area Coordinator for Residence Life.
-While serving as an area coordinator Louis was simultaneously teaching as an adjunct professor in the areas of Academic Life Skills, Critical Thinking and Introduction to Philosophy.
-In 2011 Louis hired as the Resident Director for the male residence halls.
-In his role as a Resident Director Louis has been intentional to learn the physical, emotional and spiritual needs of the male students on the campus.
+Louis Sanchez has been employed at Nyack College since 2009, when he was first hired as an Area Coordinator for Residence Life.
+While serving as an Area Coordinator Louis was simultaneously teaching as an adjunct professor in the areas of Academic Life Skills, Critical Thinking, and Introduction to Philosophy.
+In 2011 Louis was hired as the Resident Director for the male undergraduate residence halls.
+In his role as a Resident Director, Louis has been intentional to learn the physical, emotional, and spiritual needs of the male students on the campus.
+In 2016, Louis received the title change of Assistant Director of Residence Life, which is his current role.

 During his time at Nyack, Louis has established programs designed to help the students mature, be held accountable and become successful students.
-Working with other departments such as Career services, counseling services, and spiritual formation Louis offers a wide variety of programming for his residents.
-Louis has also served as a Spiritual Director for one of our classes, a Pave Mentor, and can often be seen walking around interacting with our students along with his wife and his beautiful baby girl!
+Working with other departments such as Career Services, Counseling Services, and Spiritual Formation, Louis offers a wide variety of programming for his residents.
+Louis has also served as a Spiritual Director for one of our classes, a Pave Mentor, and can often be seen walking around interacting with our students along with his beautiful wife and daughter!

 Louis received his B.A. in Philosophy from Nyack College, which included a semester of study at Oxford University.
-Recently he earned his Master’s in Philosophy and Education from Teachers College, at Columbia University.
+He also earned his Master’s in Philosophy and Education from Teachers College, at Columbia University.

 Resident Director of Christie Hall